Is there a connection between the lemur and Canadian Prime Minister Justin Trudeau?

 The world and the media’s love affair with Trudeau continues, but average Canadians already see through the prime minister.
 There’s a reason why around a third of Canadians view Trudeau as weak, arrogant, and bumbling.
 The Trudeau brand may flourish in Hollywood or generate excitement on daytime TV talk shows, but the brand might be toxic come 2019 when voters head to the ballot box.

 The smarter a lemur, the more popular it is.
 Is this why Trudeau’s popularity is slowly sinking?

 What do you think of Justin Trudeau?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com